abinit/abipy_book/abipy_book/bse/lesson_bse.md

 As you can see, the EXC curve computed with a metallic $W$ is similar to the results obtained in GW-RPA.
-In particular the first peak is now shifted towards higher frequencies and its amplitude is decreased when compared to the previous results.
+In particular the first peak is now shifted towards higher frequencies, and its amplitude is decreased when compared to the previous results.

 This behaviour can be easily understood if we consider that